nexy7574/gomuks-themes/README.md

 ## How to use

-Find the theme you would like to use in [themes.md](themes.md) and either use the `@import` url, or copy and paste the content.
+Find the theme you would like to use in [themes.md](themes.md) and copy and paste the content of the source file into either your Account or Device custom CSS

 ## License